youngker/apparmor-wiki/AppArmorDelegation.md

 ### Delegation can be restricted to open objects

-The profile can limit the delegation to already open files using the ```open``` qualifier.
+The profile can limit the delegation to already open files using the ```object``` qualifier.
 This prevents the child task from being able to open new files that match the delegated rule.

 ```
 profile example {
   rw @{HOME}/**,

   allow delegation -> /usr/bin/child <= {
-      open rw @{HOME}/**,
+      object rw @{HOME}/**,
   }
 }
 ```

-Rules that do not have the ```open``` only restriction restriction will also allow for object delegation, but the open restriction does not allow rules to be delegated.
+Rules that do not have the ```object``` only restriction restriction will also allow for object delegation, but the object restriction does not allow rules to be delegated.

 # Policy directed delegation